daijo/CWSoftie/README.markdown

 CWSoftie
 ========

-A Arduino-based CW sidetone generator.
+A Arduino-based CW sidetone generator and keyer.

 The sidetone is generated in software and converted to a analog signal via PWM and a low-pass RC-filter.